davidrichfield/davidrichfield/README.md

 - 👋 Hi, I’m @davidrichfield - David Richfield at Mondelez
-- 👀 I’m interested in programming, Wikipedia, vim
+- 👀 I’m interested in programming, Wikipedia, vim and Linux
 - 🌱 I’m currently learning PowerBI and Posit
 - 💞️ I’m looking to collaborate on data solutions for R/D
 - 📫 How to reach me david.richfield@mdlz.com